Black Friday Sales in NYC: Best Deals & the Scoop on Small Business Saturday

-There's even a website dedicated to the biggest shopping day of the year, theblackfriday.com, where you can updates on store hours and preview the available deals.
+There's even a website dedicated to the biggest shopping day of the year, TheBlackFriday.com, where you can get updates on store hours and preview some of the available deals.

 Black Friday Deals Worth Checking Out

-Amazon's Black Friday Deals Week is already on.
-Among the big ticket items available are HDTVs, laptops, watches and cameras.
+Amazon's Black Friday Deals Week is already in full swing at the e-commerce site.
+Big ticket items include HDTVs, laptops, watches and cameras.
 However, these change frequently (there's even a Missed Deals section to taunt you), so Amazon recommends signing up for its daily deal email to stay on top of everything.

-Macy’s opens at midnight.
+Macy’s opens at 6pm on Thanksgiving.
 Expect discounts and rebates galore in all departments, including clothing, jewelry, beauty products, bed, bath and kitchen.
 You can get a preview of all of the deals on the website.

-Target is opening earlier than ever before on Black Friday at 9pm.
-Shop in person or look for special prices (a Nook Simple Touch for $49; a Cannon T3 for $499.99) online.
-Again, you can take a peek at the bargains on the website, and also sign up for Cyber Monday email deals.
-In the meantime, like Target's Facebook page so you can enter to win one of the 25 $25 gift cards that are being given away each day.
+Target is opening earlier than ever before on Thanksgiving at 6pm.
+Shop in person or look for special prices (an Xbox One 500GB Console Bundle for $329.99; a Samsung 40-inch HDTV for $327.99) online.
+Again, you can take a peek at the bargains on the website and also sign up for Cyber Week email deals.

 The Scoop on Small Business Saturday

-While Black Friday is a decades-old tradition, Small Business Saturday sponsored by American Express, is only in its third year.
-On Saturday, November 24, consumers are encouraged to shop at local, independently-owned stores to help spur the economy.
-Since our NYC Shopping Local Gift Guide is filled with our favorite locally owned toy stores, places to make presents and other small neighborhood spots, we're particularly fond of the Small Business Saturday initiative.
-Consumers are encouraged to like the event's Facebook page where you can search for participating local businesses by entering your zip code.
+While Black Friday is a decades-old tradition, Small Business Saturday, sponsored by American Express, is only in its fifth year.
+On Saturday, November 29, consumers are encouraged to shop at small, independently-owned stores to help spur the local economy.
+Since our NYC Shopping Local Gift Guide is filled with our favorite locally owned toy stores, places to make presents and other neighborhood spots, we're particularly fond of the Small Business Saturday initiative.
+Like the event's Facebook page for up-to-date info or search for participating local businesses online.
 Unlike Black Friday, these small shops aren't necessarily offering any deep discounts.
-However, not only is this a wonderful way to support the businesses in your community, American Express card holders can earn a $25 statement credit by registering the card online, following a few simple instructions and then spending $25 or more at one of the stores listed.
+However, not only is this a wonderful way to support the businesses in your community, American Express card holders can earn $10 back on every $10 they spend, up to $30.
+Advance enrollment is required so be sure to visit Amex's site to read all the fine print.